 With the addition of remote therapeutic monitoring to the 2022 CMS physician fee schedule, there’s been a surge of awareness and conversation around the term.
 So, what is remote therapeutic monitoring, exactly, and why does it matter for America’s healthcare providers?

-The new RTM codes, then, essentially broaden the practical applications of remote patient monitoring by expanding how it can be used, and by whom.
+The new RTM codes, then, essentially broaden the practical applications of remote patient monitoring technology by expanding how it can be used, and by whom.
 As such, RTM can be seen as part of CMS’ ongoing expansion of reimbursement codes to better accommodate the delivery of remote care (or telehealth, as per the terminology used by CMS).

-However, that’s changed a lot in the last two years.
-In 2020, CMS expanded the use of RPM codes to better accommodate at-home care as a response to the Covid-19 public health emergency (PHE).
+Used primarily in recent years to manage patients with chronic conditions like COPD or heart disease, remote patient monitoring is now expanding to cover many other patient types.
+During the ongoing PHE, reimbursement has expanded to include other at-risk patients.
 And there’s informed speculation among industry observers that this expansion is here to stay, even as the global pandemic winds down.
 (Or maybe more accurately, as it refuses to go away.)

-What are the Benefits of RTM?
+What are the benefits of remote therapeutic monitoring?

 And because it allows for the “general medicine” collection of data — as opposed to direct “evaluation and management” — the new rule enables billing of RTM care by practitioners who are not physicians.
 That expands reimbursement for remote care beyond the immediate purview of physicians to potentially include nurses, physical therapists and occupational therapists.

-RTM also expands remote care usage by allowing patients to self-report data, or to upload info manually to their devices.
-RPM, on the other hand, has traditionally required that data be uploaded automatically by the device — a requirement that could exclude certain devices from qualifying for reimbursement.
+RTM also expands remote care usage by allowing patients to self-report data, or to upload info manually to their medical devices.
+RPM, on the other hand, has traditionally required that data be uploaded automatically by the device — a requirement that could exclude certain medical devices from qualifying for reimbursement.